 Measuring Progress and Adjusting Plans

 Keep track of your weight and energy levels each week.
-Use apps like MyFitnessPal to log your meals and activities.
-If you hit a plateau, try adjusting portion sizes or recipes.
+Try MyFitnessPal to help you track your meals and exercises.
+If you reach a plateau, try altering your portion sizes or recipes.

 Creating a Weekly Meal Calendar

 Planning meals weekly can turn chaos into routine.
-Start by mapping out meals that fit your schedule and goals.
-Use healthy meal planning tips to make choices easier, ensuring every meal helps with weight loss.
-Make sure your calendar matches your lifestyle and stick to it.
+Begin by mapping out meals that align with your schedule and goals.
+Utilize healthy meal planning tips to make informed choices, ensuring every meal contributes to weight loss.
+Ensure your calendar aligns with your lifestyle and stick to it.

 Choosing the Right Day for Planning

-Choose a day when you’re not too busy.
-Many pick Sundays for meal planning.
+Choose a day when you’re not too busy—many pick Sundays for meal planning.
 Try to avoid days with errands or social plans.
 Set aside an hour to plan without interruptions.
-Use apps like EatingWell or MyFitnessPal to track your progress and make changes as needed.
+Try using eating apps like EatingWell or MyFitnessPal to track your progress and make changes as necessary.

 Sample Weekly Meal Plan Template

 Here’s a 3-day preview of a balanced template.
-Expand this into a full 7-day plan:
+Expand this into a complete 7-day plan:

 - Monday: Greek yogurt with berries (breakfast), quinoa salad with roasted veggies (lunch), baked salmon + steamed broccoli (dinner)